All Episodes

 Oh, no question about it.

-No question about you're you're absolutely right.
+No question about you're absolutely right.

-I know it it's a it's a replay because they consider Vietnam one of their glory periods.
+It's a replay because they consider Vietnam one of their glory periods.

-Uh try to turn this war.
+They're trying to turn this war.

 Yeah, exactly.